camunda-community-hub/zeebe-test-container/README.md

 Easily test your application against a containerized, configurable Zeebe instance.

-> **NOTE**: the module uses the same versions as the Zeebe version it targets, e.g. version `0.21.0-alpha2` targets Zeebe `0.21.0-alpha2`.
-            While we try to maintain backwards compatibility it is not always guaranteed.
+> **NOTE**: the module was, up to now, where matching Zeebe's versions; this however makes us less flexible in offering extra features.
+So from 0.30.x on, we will be using our own release cycle.

 Please refer to [testcontainers.org](https://testcontainers.org) for general documentation on how to use containers for your tests.